port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/go.md

 # Go

-In this example you will create a webhook integration that will injest [Go](https://go.dev/) modules, versions and dependencies to Port.
+In this example you will create a webhook integration that will ingest [Go](https://go.dev/) modules, versions and dependencies to Port.

 The integration includes setting up a webhook to keep track of the dependencies defined in your Golang application, allowing Port to ingest and process the Go entities accordingly.